Celestial Gluon Amplitudes from the Outside In: Gluon-Gluon OPE Ansatz

+Note that we have stripped off the current correlator $\langle J^aJ^b\rangle$.
 Because $\Phi^i_\Delta$ transforms as a conformal primary of weight $\Delta$, this expression does not depend on $z_{ij},\zb_{ij}$.
 Thereby, given a realization of the scalar OPE,~\eqref{eq:backeq} gives a background around which gluon two point functions match that computed with the boundary ansatz.